Methane sensing in the mid-IR using short wave IR photon counting detectors via non-linear interferometry: Experimental implementation

-The nonlinear interferometer proposed for methane sensing is depicted in Fig.\ref{fig:experiementalsetup} and relies on high-gain light sources generated by stimulated parametric down conversion (SPDC).

-A pump and an idler laser lasers are overlapped in a nonlinear crystal (NLC) stimulating the generation of a signal mode by SPDC.
-The signal field is short wave infrared while the idler is MIR and can be tuned onto resonance with methane absortion lines.
-The idler laser passed through a gas plume, hits a background, which could be a mirror or partially reflective surface, and is scattered back into the interferometer.
-The pump and the signal modes are reflected back to the crystal by a highly reflective mirror.
-In the second pass through the crystal the pump and idler mode generate a phase dependent amplification of the signal field and the resulting intensity is measured in a sensitive (ie photon counting) detector.
-The phase shifter (PS) can be used to adjust the phase of the idler mode to produce amplification or deamplification at the second down conversion.
-As a result the signal mode generated will show an interference pattern with period reflecting the idler mode wavelength.
+The nonlinear interferometer proposed for methane sensing, depicted in Fig.\ref{fig:labsetup}, relies on (relatively) high-gain light sources generated by stimulated parametric down-conversion (PDC).
+A pump $1.064\mu$m continuous wave (CW) laser and an idler tunable $3.22\mu$m CW quantum cascade laser (Thorlabs ID3250HHLH) are overlapped in a nonlinear crystal (NLC), generating a signal mode around $1.59\mu$m by stimulated PDC.
+The pump and signal modes pass through a dichroic mirror (DMI) and are reflected back to the crystal.
+The idler field is directed by the DMI to pass through the gas cell and is then reflected to the NLC.
+In the second pass through the crystal, the pump and idler mode generate a phase-dependent amplification of the signal field that is reflected to the detector by the dichroic mirror (DMS).
+A stepper motor shifts the position of the mirror that reflects the idler modes back to the crystal, adjusting the phase of the idler mode to produce amplification (constructive interference) or deamplification (destructive interference) at the second down conversion.
+As a result, the signal mode generated will show an interference pattern with period reflecting the idler mode wavelength.
+The pump laser power is $65$mW and the idler power is about $0.5$mW.
+We used a single photon counting detector of efficiency $\approx 32\%$ efficiency and a neutral density filter of $\approx 2\%$ transmittance to keep the count rate under the saturation rate of the detector.

-The magnitude of the modulation of the signal field is proportional to the field returning through the gas plume and hence the visibility of the interference pattern carries a measure of the absorption in the idler path.
-When the idler laser is tuned to a wavelength at which methane is transparent (off-resonance), we will observe a high visibility interference pattern.
-Otherwise, if it is tuned to spectral region where methane exhibits a high absorbance (on-resonance) we will observe a loss of visibility in the interference pattern effectively due to the interference between paths with different intensities.
-By comparing the visibilities of the two interference patterns, we are able to calculate out the amount of MIR light absorbed and estimate the methane concentration in the gas plume, by detecting only the signal mode that never interacted with it.

-As a proof of principle, a laboratory experiment has been set up using a mirror to reflect back the idler mode.
-The apparatus is designed to measure methane levels in gas cells.
-In the experiment we use a $1.064\mu$m laser to pump a PPLN crystal and a $3.392\mu$m He-Ne laser to stimulate the SPDC.
-A single photon counting InGaAs signal detector of $2.5\%$ nominal efficiency detects photons at $1.55\mu$m.
-A set of filters of around $0.6\%$ transmittance keeps the count rate under the saturation rate of the detector.
-By translating the mirror that reflects the idler laser back to the crystal we change the relative phase between the modes.
-This enables us to measure an interference pattern, shown in Fig.\ref{fig:interf}.

-The visibility of the fringe is $(92\pm 3)\%$ and its period is approximately the idler laser wavelength.
-The next steps for the experiment is to change the stimulating laser to a tunable one and measure methane concentrations in gas cells with different methane concentrations.